-After having my new Oakley sunglasses for a month I found a defect in the right ear peace and called Oakley and was given a warranty repair number and sent the sunglasses in for repair.
-After I had sent them in I inquired about changing the lenses and requested they return my light Grey lenses.
+After having my new Oakley sunglasses for a month I found a defect in the right ear piece and called Oakley and was given a warranty repair number and sent the sunglasses in for repair.
+After I had sent them in I inquired about changing the lenses and requested they return my light grey lenses.
 After over a month with very limited communication from the service center I received them back with the new lenses but they did not return the grey lenses.
 After contacting them through email they looked into it and the tech said they were returned with my glasses.
 Lie.

 I recently bought a pair of metal frame glasses from Oakley for 180 dollars.
-After wearing them for a week my girl friend noticed that the nose piece was bent.
-Don't think I did any thing wrong.
+After wearing them for a week my girlfriend noticed that the nose piece was bent.
+Don't think I did anything wrong.
 I assumed that I got a faulty frame.
 Oakley refused to change out my frame.
 They then charged me 50 dollars to replace the frame.
 When the glasses came back two weeks latter the frame they sent me was broken and the screws were loose.
 When I called about this problem and asked for my warranty money back they told me to pay to ship it to them again so they could see how it was broken before they would do anything about it.

 Still no glasses and still no refund.
 They don't stand behind their products and their glasses are overpriced and of poor quality.